New York Jets running back Joe McKnight has refused to comment on allegations… (Bill Kostroun / Associated…)

 USC said it turned over its findings to the NCAA and that no violation was processed.

 McKnight skipped his final year of college eligibility and entered the 2010 NFL draft.

 The Times also approached McKnight after a Jets practice in August of this year, before specific information regarding the Monte Carlo and plane ticket were discovered in Schenter’s emails.
 McKnight insisted that he didn’t know Schenter.
 But he expressed remorse about the way he left USC.

 “I feel like I let a lot of people down out there in California,” McKnight said.
 “Wish I could go back and do things different.
 But I can't.
 I apologize to all the people in California.”

-USC Coach Lane Kiffin has said that the McKnight situation would not distract the Trojans as they prepared for Saturday's game against Syracuse at East Rutherford, N.J.
+USC Coach Lane Kiffin has said that the McKnight situation would not distract the Trojans as they prepare for Saturday’s game against Syracuse in East Rutherford, N.J.

 Man steals baseball from fourth-grader at Marlins game

 Purdue to honor Neil Armstrong with decal on football helmets

 Doctor says A's pitcher Brandon McCarthy could have died of injury